What’s the Best Way to Sell Your Retirement Community Home?

 Be prepared to face competition from new development

 Maintenance can be a chore and an expense that the older homeowner often can’t manage.
-For homeowners age 75 and older in 2015, the median year of their homes’ construction was 1969, according to the U.S. Department of Housing and Urban Development.
-Among those homes, 3.5% had moderate to severe problems with heating, plumbing, electrical issues, and upkeep.
+One in every three seniors has some type of disability, and 21% has difficulty walking or climbing steps, according to the Profile of Older Americans.
+This could add to the difficulty of home maintenance.
+Older homes may also have moderate to severe problems with heating, plumbing, electrical issues, and upkeep.

-Work with a real esteate agent who has experience in selling this type of property
+Work with a real estate agent who has experience in selling this type of property

-When choosing a real estate agent, check that your agent has expertise both in the particular restrictions that retirement communities might have for home sellers, as well as experience working with seniors.
+When choosing a real estate agent, check that your agent has expertise in the particular restrictions that retirement communities might have for home sellers and experience working with seniors.

 “Not to generalize, but you have to work with seniors a little bit differently,” Wills said, noting that she often needs to be flexible, especially regarding how to handle paperwork and technology.